 North Rapid is largely a Native American community located within the city limits of Rapid City, South Dakota.
 Rapid City has a population of approximately 85,000 people with approximately 20,000 being Native Americans.
 A large percentage of the people we are in relationship with live below the poverty line.
-We see families that struggle with lack of and poor nutrition, adequate housing, substance abuse, drugs, and unemployment.
+We see families that struggle with poor nutrition, inadequate housing, substance abuse, drugs, and unemployment.
 The high school drop out rate among Native youth is high.
 Approximately 50% of youth fail to graduate.
 There is also the very real struggle of institutional racism which runs deep and creates many barriers to success of the Native person.

 At He Sapa New Life, we celebrate the work the Creator has done in sending His Son, Jesus Christ, to bring hope, forgiveness, and restoration to people of all tribes - especially among the Lakota People.